Click on an Icon or Chapter Heading

-Some microphones will also have another microphone boost option.
-This can be found by right-clicking on your audio icon in the icon tray, then sounds, recording, right-clicking on your microphone and selecting properties.
+Some microphones will also have a microphone boost option, found by right-clicking on your audio icon in the icon tray, then sounds, recording, right-clicking on your microphone and selecting properties.
 Be wary that boosting your microphone this way can cause white noise/static in other applications, so use this as a last resort, or change it back when not using RichCast.

 Please note: If using the Microsoft Store version, you will need to have Online Speech Recognition enabled.
 To do this, go to the Windows Speech Settings, then click the "Speech Privacy Settings" button, and turn Online Speech Recognition to "On."

-When Loading RichCast up, Players and Creators will be greeted with the Catalogue (Main Menu).
+When Loading RichCast, you will be greeted with the Catalogue (Main Menu).
 This will have multiple different shelves - such as Recommended Titles, and Continue a previously played Title.
-Underneath are shelves based on what genre of RichCast's the Player has downloaded.
+Underneath are shelves based on what genre of Title's the Player has downloaded.
 This is currently still in development.

-To load up a RichCast, the Player can click on the RichCast, and then click play on the bottom right of the following screen.
+To load up a RichCast, the Player can click on the Title, and then click play on the bottom right of the following screen.

-Creators can access the Creator Suite by clicking the Account button at the top right, and then "My Projects."
-This will show two new shelves - Tutorials, and My Projects.
+Creators can access the Creator Suite by clicking the Profile button at the top right, and then "My Projects."
+This will show three new shelves - Tutorials, My Projects and Shared With Me.

 The top shelf hosts the Tutorials we at Panivox have created.
-Creators may wish to watch them, or duplicate the project to their projects by clicking on the Tutorial, and then the copy button.
+Creators may wish to watch them, or copy them by clicking on the Tutorial, and then the copy button.